washingtonstateuniversity/WSU-Web-Provisioner/README.md

 # WSU Web Provisioner

-This repository contains provisioning for the Linux servers maintained by WSU Web Communication.
+This repository contains provisioning for the Linux servers maintained by [WSU Web Communication](http://web.wsu.edu).

 * [Salt](http://www.saltstack.com/community/) is used to manage configuration and provisioning.
+* [Vagrant](http://vagrantup.com) is used to provide development environments.

 ## Current Projects